tkestack/tke/docs/design-proposals/cilium.md

 Check pod status through `kubectl get pod -A`, all pods will be running status.

 3. Confirm HA is working.
-Shutdown any one node, everthing wokrs fine through UI and kubectl.
+Shutdown any one node, everthing works fine through UI and kubectl.